Alex-Sidor/FastEngine/README.md

 # FastEngine

-FastEngine is a lightweight CPU-based renderer that performs rendering without external tools and uses a fork of SDL3 (make sure this code works for a while) to display the final rendered buffer.
+FastEngine is a lightweight CPU-based renderer that performs rendering without external tools.

 ## Clone Instructions